aminya/cpp_vcpkg_project/docs/building.md

 Cmake will automatically create the `./build` folder if it does not exist, and it wil configure the project.

-Instead, if you have CMake version 3.21+, you can use one of the configuration presets that are listed in the CmakePresets.json file.
+Instead, if you have CMake version 3.25+, you can use one of the workflow presets that are listed in the CmakePresets.json file.

-    cmake . --preset <configure-preset>
+    cmake --workflow --list-presets
-    cmake --build
+    cmake --workflow --preset <preset>

 #### (2.b) Configuring via ccmake: